Our Trauma & PTSD Specialties

 Our method is an organic, procedural synthesis to nervous system regulation via the catalyst of inquiry into our innate spaciousness and presence.
 This supports the nervous system to enter a state of coherence during which it can re-negotiate or "flush out" the incomplete parts of the dream and thus release any bound sensations, images, memories, behaviors and feelings.

-At times the therapeutic session may take on diverse forms such as gentle touch, play with toys/objects, drawing, collage or painting, play acting, gentle exercise and other creative manifestations arising out of your needs in the moment.
+At times the encounters may take on diverse forms such as gentle touch, play with toys/objects, drawing, collage or painting, play acting, gentle exercise and other creative manifestations arising out of your needs in the moment.

 trauma (n.)